denisakera/ErgativeAgents/README.md

 - This project utilizes OpenAI models via the OpenRouter API for analysis
 - Streamlit for the interactive web interface
 - The open-source community for various visualization and NLP tools

+## Research Motivation

+This project emerged from an interest in how ergative languages like Basque, when compared to nominative-accusative Indo-European languages like English, might reveal different understandings of values, responsibility, and agency in LLM simulations.

+Ergative languages structure sentences differently, with unique grammatical treatment of subjects and objects that can fundamentally alter how concepts of action, causation, and responsibility are expressed.
+By running parallel simulations across these linguistic structures, this research aims to:

+1. Identify how grammatical structures might influence AI reasoning about ethical questions
+2. Explore whether LLMs exhibit different conceptions of agency in ergative vs. nominative language frameworks
+3. Examine if cultural values embedded in language affect AI decision-making processes
+4. Determine whether these linguistic differences could lead to substantively different AI alignment outcomes

+The hypothesis driving this work is that the grammatical structure of a language may shape how AI systems conceptualize and articulate complex value-laden topics, potentially offering insights for more culturally-informed AI development.